How healthy is your business? Take our test

 7. Apply stress tests

 To take things to extremes, apply a series of worst-case tests to businesses.
-For example:

 A: Assume all existing customers switch to a competitor, starting tomorrow.
 What strategies will be used to manage the business going forward?